mzehir/react-ts-mui-core/README.md

 2- Material UI: Aesthetics and Usability

-    In the DevStarter project, we chose the Material UI (MUI) library for our user interface.
+    In the Dev Starter project, we chose the Material UI (MUI) library for our user interface.
 MUI offers excellent components in terms of both aesthetics and functionality, helping us deliver a user-friendly experience.
 With its extensive component library, UI elements like forms, buttons, and tables can be easily integrated into the project, supporting the modular structure.
-MUI maintains design consistency and flexibility in rapidly evolving applications, making DevStarter a powerful tool for users.
+MUI maintains design consistency and flexibility in rapidly evolving applications, making Dev Starter a powerful tool for users.
 Additionally, the theme support provided by MUI allows you to customize your project as you wish.

 3- Flexibility with Modular Structure

-    DevStarter stands out with its modular structure.
+    Dev Starter stands out with its modular structure.
 All the components used in the application are categorized as 'base,' 'custom,' and 'advanced.'
 This allows you to customize and extend the project at any level you need.
 The advantage of the modular structure is that it helps you build a lighter and more efficient application by including only the components you need.
 Moreover, this structure provides developers with the ability to scale their projects quickly.

 4- Powerful Form Management with React Hook Form and Yup

     React Hook Form and Yup were used for form validation and management in the project.
 With these two libraries, it's possible to manage form operations in a simple, flexible, and performant way.
 Yup allows you to add strong validation rules, while React Hook Form makes it easy to handle form data.
-Especially in large projects, the combination of these two libraries added flexibility and efficiency to DevStarter.
+Especially in large projects, the combination of these two libraries added flexibility and efficiency to Dev Starter.
 Users can manage their forms with minimal code while also achieving high performance.

 5- Redux Toolkit & RTK Query: Reliability in Data Management